Curves in the disc, the type B braid group, and the type B zigzag algebra: Introduction

 \section{Introduction}

-In the seminal work \cite{KhoSei}, Khovanov-Seidel introduce a categorical action of the type $A_m$ Artin braid group $\cA(A_m)$, where the group acts faithfully by exact autoequivalences on $\Kom^b(\Aa_m$-$\text{p$_{r}$g$_{r}$mod})$, the homotopy category of projective modules over the type $A_m$ zigzag algebra $\Aa_m$.
-They then relate the braid group action on $\Kom^b(\Aa_m$-$\text{p$_{r}$g$_{r}$mod})$ to the mapping class group action on curves on the punctured disc.
-In particular, they construct a map $L_A$ that associates complexes of projective $\Aa_m$- modules to isotopy classes of curves in the disc, and showed that $L_A$ intertwines the categorical action of $\cA(A_m)$ on complexes with the topological action of $\cA(A_m)$ on curves.
-This may be seen as connecting two fundamental appearances of the same braid group -- one as the Artin group associated to the type $A$ Coxeter group, and the other as the mapping class group of the punctured disc.
+In the seminal work \cite{KhoSei}, Khovanov--Seidel introduce a categorical action of the type $A_m$ Artin group $\cA(A_m)$, where the group acts faithfully by exact autoequivalences on the bounded homotopy category $\Kom^b(\Aa_m$-$\text{p$_{r}$g$_{r}$mod})$ of projective (graded) modules over the type $A_m$ zigzag algebra $\Aa_m$.
+Moreover, they show that this Artin group action on $\Kom^b(\Aa_m$-$\text{p$_{r}$g$_{r}$mod})$ is deeply related to the mapping class group action on curves on the punctured disc.
+More precisely, they construct a map $L_A$ that associates complexes of projective $\Aa_m$-modules to isotopy classes of curves in the disc, and show that $L_A$ intertwines the categorical action of $\cA(A_m)$ on complexes with the mapping class action of $\cA(A_m)$ on curves.
+Furthermore, the geometric intersection number between two curves $c_1$ and $c_2$ can be computed from the dimension of their corresponding total Hom space $\HOM^*(L_A(c_1), L_A(c_2))$ in $\Kom^b(\Aa_m$-$\text{p$_{r}$g$_{r}$mod})$.
+This may be seen as a bridge connecting two appearances of the same group: the former as the Artin group associated to the type $A$ Coxeter group, and the latter as the mapping class group of the punctured disc.